sophiabenmoussa/petal_api/README.md

 NB: the CREATE / UPDATE / DELETE actions need an authenticate user (an email and a token have to be added to the request headers).
 The UPDATE / DELETE actions can be processed only by the user who created the pokemon.

+A list of all pokemon has also been add on: http://localhost:3000/pokemons

 Let me know if you have any questions!
 Have a good day,